storm-software/reaper/apps/eth-engine/README.md

 <!-- END header -->

-# Storm Software - Ethereum Engine
+# Reaper - Ethereum Engine

 An application used by Storm Software to process and categorize real-time blockchain data.

 ## Installing